 The discrete lover… There’s a scent of classical theater in the air, it seems!
 Molière?
 Marivaux?
 No, you fools!
 We are delighted to present Señor Felix Lope de Vega, a famous Spanish author of the 17th century.

-His “Discrete lover” play is a rat race for love, where Fenisa, a young lady from a good family and cloistered by her mother, is madly in love with Lucindo, a charming young man.
-Naturally, the road is paved with obstacles, and these (disguises, plans, twists and turns of every kind) are all the ingredients to bring the lovers’ predicament to its dramatic climax.
-What may surprise you, dear readers, in this text, is the author’s modern tone given he lived in the days of Shakespeare and not of Rihanna.
+His play “Discrete lover” play is a love story, where Fenisa, a young lady from a good family and heavily protected by her mother, is madly in love with Lucindo, a charming young man.
+Naturally, the road is paved with obstacles and with plenty of disguises, plots, twists and turns of every kind, the lovers’ predicament reaches a dramatic climax.
+You may be surprised by the modern tone of this author’s work, given that it’s set hundreds of years ago.

-It features strong female characters who take control of their destinies, and a heroine, Fénisa, who leads everybody around by the nose for emancipation.
-You’ll undoubtedly have a good time, with brilliant actors and a comic script: enjoy the show!
+It features strong female characters who take control of their destinies, and a heroine, Fénisa, desperately looking for freedom.
+You’ll undoubtedly have a good time, thanks to brilliant actors and a wonderful script.
+Enjoy the show!

 Theater 13 – 30 rue Chevaleret, 75013 Paris